Cq8jx/VJU-Project/University Regulations/English/DHQGHN-QD-3638 Regulation on Doctoral Training.md

         doctorate of science, doctorate, and have expertise appropriate to the subjects and topics in the training program.
-For instructors of practice or teaching assistants of subjects in specific fields with a master\'s degree, the head of the training unit must consider, propose and submit to the Director of Hanoi National University for approval.
-For lecturers with a doctorate (without the title of professor or associate professor), they must have at least 01 year (12 months) of teaching time at the university or master\'s level since obtaining the doctorate;
+For instructors of practice or teaching assistants of subjects in specific fields with a master's degree, the head of the training unit must consider, propose and submit to the Director of Hanoi National University for approval.
+For lecturers with a doctorate (without the title of professor or associate professor), they must have at least 01 year (12 months) of teaching time at the university or master's level since obtaining the doctorate;
     c)  Have foreign language skills, apply information technology to serve teaching, research and implement international exchange